 In light of a series of publicised risk events within the banking and financial industry, the issue of operational risk management is hot on the agenda for CEOs, CROs, risk managers and those in both the internal and external audit functions.
 Thus the market for operational risk opportunities in the UK and Europe is extremely buoyant.

-From bank ATM collapses, as those which affected Greece less than two months ago, to bank operating system failures, one most recently investigated at the Bank of England; the need for consistent and effective operational risk management has never been more crucial.
+From bank ATM collapses, as those which affected Greece in the summer of 2015, to bank operating system failures, one most recently investigated at the Bank of England; the need for consistent and effective operational risk management has never been more crucial.
 Professionals with strong experience in areas of operations control and risk management, internal audit, accountancy and CFA are in demand as banks and financial institutions look to bolster their first and second line of defence functions.

 Multinational insurance groups, with offices outside the EU, are particularly looking to strengthen their operational risk function ahead of the implementation of the Solvency II directive, which is set to come into effect in January 2016.
 Imposing on insurers the same kind of risk-based requirements as those set for banks by the Basel III accord, the Solvency II directive aims to fortify the supervision of insurance groups.
 Criteria for operational risk jobs in the UK and risk jobs across Europe is therefore underlined by a heightened need for individuals skilled in dealing with and overseeing changing policies and regulations, in order to ensure that the risk and control frameworks set up in response remain fit for purpose.